Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

 Interactive markers to read a component.
 The markers disappear when the loupe is activated, then return when you exit.

 Click a marker to read it.
-Enter the loupe to give full space to the detail.
+Activate the loupe to give full space to the detail.

 01